jlbradley1844/jlbradley1844.github.io/_posts/2017-09-19-about-that-google-screed.md

-was said to have gone "viral"; we don't know if this was a result of people spontaneously passing this stuff around, or it was part of an orchestrated campaign by a lot of ticked off alt-righters in Google, perhaps including the writer themselves.
+was said to have gone "viral"; we don't know if this was a result of people spontaneously passing this stuff around, or it was part of an orchestrated campaign by a lot of ticked off alt-righters in Google, perhaps including the writer himself _[edit: fun fact, we now know it was the latter]_.
 The fact that this was immediately picked up by the outside press and the author has seem so happy to throw his lot with alt-righters makes one wonder if the whole thing was a setup.
 But whether it was spontaneous or orchestrated, HR